nasaharvest/ml-for-remote-sensing/iclr2023/index.markdown

 - Ange Tesire Marie (Rwanda Space Agency)
 - Hamed Alemohammad (Clark University, previously Radiant Earth Foundation)

+## Program Committee
+We will be seeking volunteer reviewers to support this workshop.
+More details will be posted soon.

+## Travel Support and Sponsorship
+We plan to offer a limited number scholarships for travel support for students to present at the workshop.
+We are currently seeking sponsorships to support this.
+If you or your organization is interested in becoming a workshop sponsor, please contact the organizing team using the email below.

 ## Contact
 For questions or information about the Machine Learning for Remote Sensing workshop at ICLR 2023 please contact [ml4rs_iclr23@googlegroups.com](mailto:ml4rs_iclr23@googlegroups.com).